jocelyngan2005/GreenVault/README.md

 - Buy NFTs; the CO₂ amount is marked as offset in your profile.
 - Optionally, use the AI assistant to automate monthly offsetting and get recommendations.

+#### Summary
+- Local project owners supply and register offset projects, earning recognition and revenue, or use the Vault for secure management of other secrets.
+- Buyers (companies/individuals) offset their own emissions by purchasing verified credits.
+- GreenVault provides the secure, decentralized infrastructure to connect, verify, and transact between these groups, while also serving as a general-purpose vault for secret account management.

 ## 👩‍💻 Developer Roles

 **June** — Blockchain & Smart Contracts Lead